acebot712/the-nothing-app/docs/repo/PRE-COMMIT.md

 This repository also uses Husky to integrate pre-commit with the standard Git workflow.
 The Husky configuration in `.husky/pre-commit` will:

-1. Try to run pre-commit hooks first
+1. Try to run pre-commit hooks firs
 2. If pre-commit is not installed, fall back to a set of manual checks:
    - TypeScript type checking
    - ESLint on staged files